shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 > Figure 14.
 Oscilloscope reading of microphone with op-amp implemented.

 Band-pass Filter
 After successfully testing the op-amp, we attempted to add a multiple feedback band-pass filter shown in the schematic in figure 14.
 The band pass filter was designed to cut off frequencies above 750 Hz and below 550 Hz.
-However, the oscilloscope FFT readings showed a lot of noise and did not filter out high frequency noise.
+We used 100nF and 33nF capacitors, and 3k ohm and 6.4k ohm resistors.

+> fc1 = 550;
+> fc2 = 750;
+> C1 = 100E-9;
+> C2 = 33E-9;
+> R1 = 1/(2*pi*C1*fc1) = 2.89k ohms
+> R2 = 1/(2*pi*C2*fc2) = 6.43 k ohms
+> Voltage_Gain = -R2/R1 = -2.22

+However, we did not understand the circuit well enough to create this band pass.
+This bandpass requires an op amp that can take in a +5V and -5V in order to center the signal, but the LM358AN only has Vcc and GND.
+Due to our misconception of the LM358AN's capabilities, we observed on the oscilloscope a mix of a sinusoidal and triangular waveform when at 660 Hz and at any other frequency.
+This triangular shape showed that the signal had many frequency components which were observed in the oscilloscopes FFT math mode.
+The FFT math mode showed a lot of noise and showed that our non-bandpass filter was actually a noise generator.
+We tested to see if the bandpass was working at all, so we checked to see the drop in decibels between a 800 Hz and 8,000 Hz signal.
 Figure 18 shows readings from vout of the band pass filter when a 800 Hz signal that was fed by a signal generator into vin of band pass filter.
-Also, Figure 20 shows readings from vout of the band pass filter when a 8,000 Hz signal that was fed by a signal generator into vin of band pass filter.
+Figure 20 shows readings from vout of the band pass filter when a 8,000 Hz signal that was fed by a signal generator into vin of band pass filter.
+The drop is 1 decibel which shows that the bandpass doesn't work.

 ![](./AcousticPictures/SCHBandPadd.jpg)
 > Figure 15.
 Multiple feedback band-pass filter.